arpitgupta1090/cowin/README.md

-# cowin
+# Cowin

 A simple python function that calls Government's ApiSethu Cowin portal to get available vaccine slots near you.
 It takes a list of pincodes and age(18/45) as input and provides a list of hospitals and number of slots available for that age group in the area belonging to pincodes.
-It also generated an alarm sound whenever there is an availability.
+It also generates an alarm sound whenever there is an availability.

 ## Installation